gustavoleiteluz-ux/legal-cdr-zotero-automation/README.md

 - Existing manual collection assignments and non-automated tags are preserved.
 - Medical, indoor-air, terrestrial, and other common false positives are explicitly excluded.
 - OpenAlex abstracts are reconstructed from their inverted indexes to improve accuracy.
+- OpenAlex and Crossref return up to 100 recent results for each configured query; no open-access filter is applied.

 The editable taxonomy is in `config/classification.json`; source searches are in `config/queries.json`; collection names are in `config/collections.json`.